SadRobotChannel/af/index.md

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/normalize/5.0.0/normalize.min.css">
 <link rel="stylesheet" href="assets/css/a2.css">

+If you're new to crypto faucets this site is for you.
+We list bitcoin and other digital currency faucets that are verified for their value and reputation.
+Usually people start trying-out faucets out of curiosity, or as a hobby, but with some knowledge and consistency such hobby can offer a good income.
+Our goal is to share the knowledge and to enable you to earn digital currency in the way that suits your interests and your life-style.

+**Getting started with bitcoin faucets**

 Cryptocurrency faucets are reward systems in a form of a website or an app that dispense free coins.
 Visitors can claim bitcoin satoshi or other types of coins in an exchange for completing a captcha or tasks described by the websites.
 We list the best faucet sites.

-**Getting started with bitcoin faucets**

-If you're new to crypto faucets this site is for you.
-There are <i>many</i> faucet sites on the Internet today, but our list is rather short, because we add only the faucets that are verified for their value and reputation.
-Usually people start trying-out faucets out of curiosity, or as a hobby, but with some knowledge and consistency such hobby can offer a reasonable income.
-Our goal is to share the knowledge and to enable you to earn digital currency in the way that suits your interests and your life-style.

 **Frequency of reward claim**